Hyperbolic groups with almost finitely presented subgroups: Main Construction

 \subsubsection{The links in the branched cover}

+Throughout, we will consider the link of a vertex $v$ to be the $\frac{1}{4}$-sphere centered at $v$.
 Shortly, we will look at the ascending and descending links for a new Morse function.
 We first compute the link of each vertex in $\xbarcplx$.
 The link of a vertex in $\xbarcplx$ is a branched cover of a link in $\xcplx$.

 Recall, there are 8 types of vertex in $\xcplx$ we will examine each type in turn.
 The vertices which are of the form $(a_1, a_2, a_3)$ or $(b_1, b_2, b_3)$ are disjoint from the branching locus, thus the link of such a vertex lifts to the cover $\xbarcplx$.